AleMorro/budget-app/README.md

    * Axios: promise-based HTTP Client for node.js.
 Used to handle calls to the server by the client
    * date-fns: modern JavaScript date utility library
 ## Contributing
 Contribution to budget-app is welcome!
-If you have an idea for a new feature or bug fix, please open an issue or a pull request
+If you have an idea for a new feature or bug fix, please open an issue or a pull request.